-The party responsible for transmitting the papiNet e-
+The party responsible for transmitting the business

 document.
-This can be the same as the party issueing the e-document or any handling service for the BusinessSender such as a portal, a hub, etc. depending on the set-up of communication services.
+This can be the same as the party issuing the business document or any handling service for the BusinessSender such as a portal, a hub, etc. depending on the set-up of communication services.